 While we await eco-friendly kirby grips, keep scrolling for three easy swaps you can make to reduce the environmental footprint of your beauty regimen.

 The beauty world may be hooked on glitter, but it's important to consider where that glitter ends up after the party has ended.
 Made up of tiny flakes of aluminium and plastic, when you wash glitter down the plughole, these micro-plastics travel through our water systems and ultimately end up in the ocean.
 Like the microbeads we've already shaken out of our beauty routines, traditional glitter is not biodegradable, meaning it remains in the water, ready to be eaten by fish and other marine life.

 The SOLUTION: BIODEGRADABLE GLITTER

-Recognising the environmental impact of our favourite festival beauty looks, a handful of beauty activists have started manufacturing biodegradable glitter.
-Our favourite is Wild Glitter, a brand creating earth-friendly glitter in a variety of shades and thicknesses.
+Recognizing the environmental impact of our favorite festival beauty looks, a handful of beauty activists have started manufacturing biodegradable glitter.
+Our favorite is Wild Glitter, a brand creating earth-friendly glitter in a variety of shades and thicknesses.

 The problem: Cotton buds

 Cotton buds pose another massive threat to the ecosystem, as many people dispose of them by flushing them down the toilet.
 You'll have no doubt seen wildlife photographer Justin Hofman's picture of a seahorse carrying one on Instagram, which serves as a stark reminder that once they enter the sewage system, it isn't long before they make their way into the ocean.